Skip to main content

 After creating a name for storage and selecting the type of storage, you will need to determine the capacity when creating it.
 But don't worry about the storage capacity for now!
 You can expand it anytime after creation.

-Now that your Remote Storage is created, you can start using it to store and manage your data.
+Now that your Storage Volume is created, you can start using it to store and manage your data.

 Connect to Your Instance